-The third level of agency in Corona Haikus, is the agency to share.
-This is the moment where the space of possibilities of expansion given to the individual becomes public and therefore the impact of the visual poetry moves from a individual to a community level.
+The third agency level in Corona Haikus is the agency to share.
+This is the moment where the space of possibilities of expansion given to the individual becomes public, and therefore, the impact of the visual poetry moves from an individual to a community level.
 Sharing requires daring, but it is also an act of belonging.
-By sharing content the participant chooses to be publicly seen as a coauthor, and opens herself to the judgment and comments of others.
+By sharing content, the participant chooses to be publicly seen as a co-author and opens herself to the judgment and comments of others.

-The forth level of agency is the one of commenting on other people's visual haikus.
+The fourth level of agency is the one of commenting on other people's visual haikus.
 This allows the participant to connect to a wider community at a more intimate level.
-In a previous article, the effect of this networked agency has been described as "an act of community care" (Gaudenzi, Kermanchi and Wiehl 2021, 207).
+In a previous article, the effect of this networked agency has been described as "an act of community care" (Gaudenzi, Kermanchi, and Wiehl 2021, 207).

-3. The complex impact of the doings
+6.3.
+The complex impact of the doings

-By looking at agency as complex, we can understand why a project like the Corona Haikus has different levels of impact.
-Reflexive agency tends to have an impact at a strictly individual level, because the doing is internal and introspective.
-Awareness, acceptance, mindfulness, change of prospective, are internal changes that can be transformational for the individual, but that are difficult to quantify and to be seen externally.
+By looking at the agency as complex, we can understand why a project like the Corona Haikus has different levels of impact.
+The reflexive agency tends to have an impact at a strictly individual level, because the doing is internal and introspective.
+Awareness, acceptance, mindfulness, and change of prospective are internal changes that can be transformational for the individual, but that is difficult to quantify and to be seen externally.

-Creative agency, on the other hand, builds on reflexive agency and transforms emerging needs and internal states in artefacts that are tangible and sharable.
-In the case of Corona Haikus, each visual haiku is a poetic utterance that has a double impact: it transforms an intuition into a conscious message for the creator, and it also makes the creator visible to others.
-The moment creative agency is followed by sharing agency, and the Corona Haiku is visible by the Facebook group community, then the impact moves from an individual to a community level - because each single visual poetry has an impact on the receivers.
-Community members can be touched, feel welcomed, understood, hold or even just feel their belonging to a group of like-minded people.
+Creative agency, on the other hand, builds on reflexive agency and transforms emerging needs and internal states into artefacts that are tangible and sharable.
+In the case of Corona Haikus, each visual haiku is a poetic utterance that has a double impact: it transforms an intuition into a conscious message for the creator and makes the creator visible to others.
+The moment creative agency is followed by sharing agency, and the Corona Haikus is visible to the Facebook group community.
+The impact moves from an individual to a community level - because every single visual poetry impacts the receivers.
+Community members can be touched, welcomed, understood, held, or even feel they belong to a group of likeminded people.

-Finally, the agency to comment on Facebook also has both a personal and community level of impact.
-By commenting to other's visual haikus, the participants earns her belonging to the community and feels connected, empathic and somehow useful to others.
-Yet at the same time, the community itself becomes alive, stimulated and stimulating.
-Comments call for more comments and dialogue is made possible.
-During the first 10 weeks of the project people that had never seen each other started to engage at a deep level.
-Clearly the state of distress and trauma we endured during lockdown did help to create deep bonds between people, but I also believe that the design of a gradual expansion of personal agency has been a catalyst that has allowed deep exchange.
+Finally, the agency to comment on Facebook also has a personal and community impact.
+By commenting on others' visual haikus, the participant earns her belonging to the community and feels connected, empathic and somehow useful to others.
+Nevertheless, at the same time, the community itself becomes alive, stimulated and stimulating.
+Comments call for more comments, and dialogue is made possible.
+During the project's first ten weeks, people who had never seen each other started to engage at a deep level.
+Clearly, the state of distress and trauma we endured during the lockdown did help to create deep bonds between people.
+However, I also believe that the design of a gradual expansion of personal agency has been a catalyst that has allowed deep exchange.

-4. Evolutive agency in Corona Haikus
+6.4.
+Evolutive agency in Corona Haikus

 If we understand agency as evolutive, we can start designing it as a series of gradual openings that, together, and because of their strategic positioning, do allow for deeper change and impact.
-By analysing the Corona Haikus project we can see how sharing visual poetry is only possible when one feels entitled to do so, but also when one has something meaningful to share.
-Transformative user generated content is therefore only possible if the conditions for introspection and internal connection have been designed through reflexive agency.
+By analyzing the Corona Haikus project we can see how sharing visual poetry is only possible when one feels entitled to do so, but also when one has something meaningful to share.
+Transformative user-generated content is, therefore, only possible if the conditions for introspection and internal connection have been designed through a reflexive agency.
 Once this individual connection to the self has been made possible, then it is almost as if it allows for creativity and sharing.
 Had the same agencies been proposed at different times, the conditions for gradual change would not have been there, and the impact would have been lower.

-Conclusion
+7. Conclusion